mite-404/crudify/README.md

 ## License

-Crudify is open-source and licensed under the MIT License.
 See the LICENSE file for more details.